 Medical Aesthetic Specialist & Family Medicine Physician located in Wildomar, CA

 Getting a flu shot is the best way to protect yourself from catching the flu.
 Everyone six months and older should consider getting the vaccination.
-The health care team at the practice of Marcella Bonnici, MD, in Wildomar, California, offers the flu shot and can talk to you about the vaccine and how it may prevent you from catching the flu this season.
+The health care team at the practice of Marcella Bonnici, MD, serving Wildomar, Murrieta, Temecula, CA, and the surrounding areas, offers the flu shot and can talk to you about the vaccine and how it may prevent you from catching the flu this season.
 To schedule your flu shot, call the office, or request an appointment online today.

 The flu shot or flu vaccine is an injection that offers protection against three or four of the most common strains of influenza during the upcoming flu season.

 Influenza is a family of highly contagious viruses that cause the flu, which is a disease that affects the respiratory system.
 Though flu symptoms range from mild to severe, in some cases, the infection may lead to respiratory failure or death.

 The flu shot helps your body build-up antibodies against the virus.
 Though it may not prevent you from catching the flu virus and getting sick, your annual flu shot may lessen the severity of your symptoms and the duration of your infection.